barsoom/devbook/code_review/README.md

 Fix it yourself or let it go.

-We still have a "right" way of doing things: do complain if someone intentionally changes from the "right" to the "wrong" quote style, and please clean it up if you see it.
+We still have a "right" way of doing things: do complain if someone intentionally changes from the "right" to the "wrong" style, and please clean it up if you see it.
+It's just not efficient to enforce this in commit-by-commit review.

 ### Don't mention harmless typos/grammar in internal docs or code comments.